IGVF-DACC/igvf-catalog/catalog_llm_query/deploy/dev-deploy.md

 ## Gunicorn Configuration

-1. Update development.json in config folder for ArangoDB dabase setting and llm setting.
+1. Configure development.json with the correct ArangoDB database credentials and LLM settings.

-1. Test Gunicorn locally
+2. Test Gunicorn locally:

 ```bash
 gunicorn --bind 0.0.0.0:5000 app:app
 ```

-you can test flask app using a tool like curl:
+you can test the Flask app using a tool like curl:

 ```bash
 curl  http://127.0.0.1:5000/query?query=Tell%20me%20about%20the%20gene%20SAMD11
 ```

-1. Start flask app with pm2
+3. Start the Flask app with pm2 to run in the background:

 ```bash
 pm2 start "gunicorn --workers 3 --bind 0.0.0.0:5000 app:app" --name llm